1

 Position Description:

-The Seniorย Contract Closeout Specialist will provide contract closeout support services to the National Institute of Health.
+The Mid Contract Closeout Specialist will provide contract closeout support services to the National Institute of Health.
 This position is currently anticipated to follow a remote schedule, however, the company reserves the right to modify this arrangement at its discretion, transitioning to an in-office or hybrid work model if deemed necessary in the future.
 The work is located in Bethesda, MD.

-• Experience Requirement: Must have a minimum of five (5) yearsโ€™ experience in government contracting, to include experience in closing out a wide range of government contracts (FFP, T&M, Cost, etc).
+• Experience Minimum: Three (3) years of experience in federal contracting/acquisition support, to include experience in closing out a wide range of government contracts.

-• Demonstrated experience and knowledge of necessary IT communication systems
+• Demonstrated experience and knowledge of necessary IT communication systems.

 • Demonstrated ability to assess contract processes and procedures.